XAI4SAR/SAR-HUB/README.md

 #### 3.2.2 Initialization

-In our previous work, transitive transfer learning was proposed to refine the feature extraction ability from natural image to optical remote sensing image and to SAR images.
-We follow this learning pipeline to train the SAR models using optical remote sensing pre-trained models.
+We follow this transitive transfer learning to train the SAR models using optical remote sensing pre-trained models.

 The ResNet-18 optical remote sensing pre-trained model is given by our previous work [2], and the ResNet-50 and Swin-T optical remote sensing pre-trained models are provided in reference[1].
-The other 6 optical remote sensing pre-trained models are uploaded to [baidu](https://pan.baidu.com/s/1AGyd3YSRXn64K2fsDh9DGw code: hypr).
+The other 6 optical remote sensing pre-trained models trained ourselves are uploaded to [baidu](https://pan.baidu.com/s/1AGyd3YSRXn64K2fsDh9DGw) (code: hypr).

 #### 3.2.3 DRAE and mini-CBL